matter-labs/zksync-web-era-docs/docs/dev/compiler-toolchain/solidity.md

 #### Combined JSON

 The `zksolc` standard JSON I/O workflow closely follows that of the official `solc` compiler.
-However, `zksolc` does not support a significant part of the JSON workflow, specifically EVM configuration settings which have no representation in the zkEVM architecture.
+However, `zksolc` does not support EVM configuration settings which have no representation in the zkEVM architecture.

-The combined JSON is a mere output format, and there is no input combined JSON format.
-Instead, the CLI arguments are used for configuration.
+Combined JSON is only an output format; there is no combined JSON input format.
+Instead, CLI arguments are used for configuration.

 Additional zkEVM data, inserted by `zksolc`: